Secure CheckoutPersonal information is secured with SSL technology.

 Forensic Anthropologist, Federal Bureau of Investigation Laboratory, Quantico, VA, USA

 Dr. Passalacqua is an Assistant Professor and the Forensic Anthropology Program Coordinator at Western Carolina University.
 Prior to arriving at WCU Dr. Passalacqua worked as a deploying forensic anthropologist with the Defense POW/MIA Accounting Agency - Laboratory.
 Nicholas received his Ph.D. in Anthropology from Michigan State in 2012; and was certified by the American Board of Forensic Anthropology in 2016.
-Dr. Passalacqua is a co-founder and the current Editor-in-Chief of the journal Forensic Anthropology.
+Dr. Passalacqua is a co-founder and editor of the journal Forensic Anthropology.
 He is also currently a board member of the American Board of Forensic Anthropology, the chair of the Anthropology Consensus Body of the Academy Standards Board, and a member of the Anthropology sub-committee of the Organization of Scientific Area Committees.
-Dr. Passalacqua co-authored the award-winning textbook: Forensic Anthropology: Current Methods and Practice, as well as the books: Ethics and professionalism in forensic anthropology, and A laboratory manual for forensic anthropology.
+Dr. Passalacqua co-authored the award-winning textbook: Forensic anthropology: Current methods and practice, as well as the books: Ethics and professionalism in forensic anthropology, and A laboratory manual for forensic anthropology.
 Dr. Passalacqua also has numerous publications in such journals as: The Journal of Forensic Sciences, The International Journal of Osteoarchaeology, and The American Journal of Physical Anthropology, as well as chapters in such books as: Skeletal trauma analysis: Case studies in context, The analysis of burned human remains, Age estimation of the human skeleton, and A companion to forensic anthropology.